Phase Transitions in Bandits with Switching Constraints: General Switching Costs

-The results of unit-switching-cost model suggest that an effective policy that minimizes the worst-case regret must repeatedly visit all actions, in a manner similar to the SS-SE policy.
-This indicates that in the general-switching-cost model, an effective policy should repeatedly visit all vertices in the switching graph, in a most economical way to stay within budget.
-This insight is proven in a formal way in Appendix F, where we establish an interesting connection between bandit problems and graph traversal problems.
-Applying the result to the general \texttt{BwSC} problem, we discover a connection between the general \texttt{BwSC} problem and the celebrated shortest Hamiltonian path problem.

-Motivated by this connection, we propose the \textit{Hamiltonian-Switching Successive Elimination} (HS-SE) policy, and present it in Algorithm \ref{alg:hsse}.
-The policy enhances the original SS-SE policy by adding an additional ingredient: a pre-specified switching order determined by the shortest Hamiltonian path of the switching graph $G$.
-Note that while the shortest Hamiltonian path problem is NP-hard, solving this problem is entirely an ``offline'' step in the HS-SE policy.
-That is, for a given switching graph, the learner only needs to solve this problem once.
+The results in \pref{sec:unit} suggest that a simple and effective learning strategy (when $K=\wt\cO(1)$) is to repeatedly visit all actions for many times and then commit to the best action, in a manner similar to \algoo.
+This indicates that in the \GB problem, one should consider how to repeatedly visit all vertices in the switching graph, in a most economical way to stay within budget.
+This implies a connection between \GB and the celebrated shortest Hamiltonian path problem.
+Motivated by this connection, we propose the \textit{Hamiltonian-Switching Successive Elimination} (\algog) algorithm, and present it in \pref{alg:hsse}.
+The algorithm enhances the original \algoo algorithm by adding an additional ingredient: a pre-specified switching order determined by the shortest Hamiltonian path of the switching graph $G$.
+Note that while the shortest Hamiltonian path problem is NP-hard, solving this problem is entirely an ``offline'' step in the \algog algorithm, i.e., for a given switching graph, the learner only needs to solve this problem once.
+We also comment that one may use the techniques presented in \pref{sec:improved} to design a refined algorithm (analogous to \algon) that achieves better performance; however, we leave this for future work, as the simple \algog algorithm is already sufficient for revealing important properties of \GB when $K=\wt\cO(1)$.

 Let $H$ denote the total weight of the shortest Hamiltonian path of $G$.
-We give an upper bound on regret of the HS-SE policy.
-See Appendix H for a proof.
+It is not difficult to verify that \algog is an $S$-switching-budget policy and ensures the following upper bound on regret; see \pref{app:proof-thm3} for a proof.